E-commerce

 The main causes of cart abandonment

-Requirement to create an account before finalizing.
+• Requirement to create an account before completing checkout.

-Checkout flow that is too long or too complex.
+• Checkout too long or too complex.

-Lack of payment methods suited to customer preferences.
+• Lack of payment methods suited to customer preferences.

-Doubts about delivery, returns, or security.
+• Doubts about delivery, returns, or security.

 Why these causes come up so often

 Because they increase cognitive load at the worst possible moment.
-The customer is close to buying, but suddenly has to recalculate the total cost, fill in too many fields, look for important information, or wonder whether the site is really trustworthy.
+The customer is close to buying, but suddenly has to recalculate the total cost, fill in too many fields, search for important information, or wonder whether the site is really trustworthy.
 At this stage, each friction point carries much more weight than earlier in the journey.

-Cost transparency remains the most obvious lever.
+Cost transparency remains the most obvious lever

-One of the most well-known reasons for abandonment is the late discovery of additional costs.
+One of the best-known reasons for abandonment is the late discovery of additional costs.
 When shipping fees, taxes, duties, or actual delivery times only appear at the end, the customer feels that the total cost has changed along the way.
 This breaks trust and forces them to reconsider the purchase.

 Why the effect is so strong